CP-Violation with Neutrino Disappearance Alone: CP violation in disappearance

 \subsection{Analytic approximation}

-We now strive to understand exactly how $\cos\delta$, which can provide key information about CP violation, appears in the $\nu_\mu$ disappearance probability in matter.
+We now strive to understand exactly how $\cos\delta$, which can provide key information about CP violation, appears in the $\nu_\mu$ disappearance probability in matter in the usual parameterization.
+We will see that the matter effect plays a key role in multiple terms of comparable size, making a simple approximation necessarily fairly challenging.

 First, we note that the $\Delta_{31}$ and $\Delta_{32}$ terms in eq.~\ref{eq:Pdis} can be approximately combined as mentioned above, see also \cite{Nunokawa:2005nx}.
-Thus the $\cos\delta$ dependence in the magnitudes of these two terms will approximately cancel in vacuum, although the matter effect will somewhat change this.
+Thus the $\cos\delta$ dependence in the magnitudes of these two terms will approximately cancel in vacuum, although the matter effect will somewhat change this, see the discussion later in this subsection.
 Second, we focus on the $\Delta_{21}$ term.
 In vacuum, to first order in $s_{13}$, the term is

-where the term in parentheses is numerically $\simeq0.21+0.03\cos\delta$.
+where the $\cos\delta$ dependence is numerically $\approx-0.0005\cos\delta$ at $E_{\max}=1.3$ GeV, the energy of the first non-trivial maximum for DUNE.
 Thus we would expect that the maxima will be shifted lower for $\cos\delta=1$ and higher for $\cos\delta=-1$.
-Third, we include the correction due to the matter effect.
+Third, we include the correction due to the matter effect which significantly changes this.
 The matter effect has almost no impact on $\theta_{23}$ or $\delta$ below the atmospheric resonance at $E\simeq11$ GeV \cite{Denton:2016wmg,Xing:2018lob}.
-In addition, while $\theta_{13}$, $\Delta m^2_{31}$, and $\Delta m^2_{32}$ do evolve somewhat in matter, the change from the vacuum value is $\lesssim10\%$ and can be safely ignored at this level of discussion.
+In addition, while $\theta_{13}$, $\Delta m^2_{31}$, and $\Delta m^2_{32}$ do evolve somewhat in matter, they change $\lesssim10\%$ from their vacuum values and the effect can be safely ignored for the $\Delta_{21}$ term.
 The solar parameters, $\theta_{12}$ and $\Delta m^2_{21}$, on the other hand, evolve considerably in matter at these energies.
 To a sufficient approximation, the matter correction factor for the solar parameters is \cite{Denton:2016wmg,Denton:2018hal}